What is the EU-U.S. Privacy Shield?

 Basically, to help the digital economy grow, to improve trade and to increase security.

 The European Court of Justice rejected the existing 'Safe Harbour' framework.
 Stories about social-media data storage and transfer, preceded news of subsequent US eavesdropping activities.
 This did little to help create a feeling of 'common ground.'
-In fact Facebook ended up in court in Ireland, so it's fair to see the governments weren't seeing eye to eye on this one.
+In fact Facebook ended up in court in Ireland, so it's fair to say the governments weren't seeing eye to eye on this one.

 Does the EU-U.S. Privacy Shield affect Email Hippo?

-Nope.
-Email Hippo is a UK company so we don't need to participate in the Privacy Shield.
+No. Email Hippo is a UK company so we don't need to participate in the Privacy Shield.

 We have servers in the cloud in Europe, stacking, moving and returning results to our customers.
 We deliver fast results by using intelligent caching and data routing.